Tunelyzer

 • Functions: abs, min, max, sqrt, log, clamp

-• Export to .tnzmath files — share a custom formula with another tuner
+• Export your formulas as one file — share with another tuner in seconds

 Versus: no built-in way to compute it.
 Eyeball peak values, run the math in your head, or skip it.